Philitachi/sst5-data-augmentation/README.md

 The resulting augmented dataset, including both the original and backtranslated samples.

-This work was developed as part of a thesis project on sentiment analysis and dataset enhancement techniques.
+This work was developed as part of a thesis project on text classification and dataset enhancement techniques.